 Yes!
-You, as the landlord, have a responsibility to keep all your tenants’ records.
-The records should itemize any deductions you have made to tenants’ security deposits for at least the last 2 years.
-You must also provide those records whenever required by the tenant or their legal representative.
+You, as a Virginia landlord, have a responsibility to keep all your tenants’ records.
+The records should itemize any deductions a landlord has made to renters’ security deposits for at least the last 2 years.
+You must also, as the landlord, provide those records whenever required by the tenant or their legal representative.

 Do Tenants in Virginia have a Right to a Walk-through Inspection?

 The goal of a walk-through inspection is to simply check whether or not the tenant has caused excessive damage.
-If they have, you must itemize the issues and give the tenant the list.
+If the tenants have, you must itemize the issues and give them the list.

-When Must You Return Your Tenant’s Security Deposit?
+When Must a Virginia Landlord Return Your Tenant’s Security Deposit?

 Virginia landlords must return their tenants’ security deposit within 45 days of them moving out.
-If you’ve made any deductions, then you must return the remaining portion alongside an itemized written statement.
+If you’ve made any deductions, then you must, as the landlord, return the remaining portion alongside an itemized written statement.
 You can send this statement to the tenant either by hand delivery or through certified mail.

 What Must a Landlord Do if they Transfer the Property’s Ownership to a New Owner?

-If you sell your investment property, it’ll be the new owner’s responsibility to return the deposit back to the tenant.
+If a landlord sells their investment property, it’ll be the new owner’s responsibility to return the deposit back to the tenant.